CN-Tower/dir-parser/README.md

 ```
 parser('./', {
   excludes: excludes,
-  files: true,       // Default is false, If true, returns will conatins an array of all subfiles's info;
+  getFiles: true,    // Default is false, If true, returns will conatins an array of all subfiles's info;
-  children: true,    // Default is false, If true, returns will conatins an object of all children's info;
+  getChildren: true, // Default is false, If true, returns will conatins an object of all children's info;
   dirTree: false     // Default is true, returns will conatins a tree of the directory;
 }).then(parsed => {
   fn.log(parsed.children, '# parsed.children');